FrancoLiberali/cql/docs/cql/declaring_models.rst

   ModelWithoutPointer{}

 will also create and save an empty ReferencedModel{}, what may be undesired behavior.
-For this reason, although both options are still compatible with badaas-orm, we recommend the use of pointers for references.
+For this reason, although both options are still compatible with cql, we recommend the use of pointers for references.
 In case the relation is not nullable, use the `not null` tag in the id of the reference, for example: